Petitcodiac River: Course

-The river measures about 79 km from its source near Petitcodiac to its mouth at Shepody Bay; its source derives from the confluence of the Anagance and North rivers in western Westmorland County.
+The river measures about 79 km from its source near Three Rivers to its mouth at Shepody Bay; its source derives from the confluence of the Anagance and North rivers in western Westmorland County.
 The Anagance River arises from its tributaries, Hayward Brook and Holmes Brook, and drains 81 km2 from the south-east of the Petitcodiac River, while the North River drains 264 km2 from the north.
 From the confluence, the river passes under the bridge on Route 106 in Petitcodiac, The road then follows the river to Moncton on the left side of the river.
 Route 1 crosses the river a few kilometres downstream to join Trans-Canada Highway 2.
 The community of River Glade precedes Petitcodiac River's right tributary, Pollett River, with a watershed of 314 km2.
 As the waterway runs past Salisbury, its final major right tributary, Little River (formerly known as Coverdale River), joins it.
 Little River's watershed is 275 km2.
 The river passes Coverdale and is joined by Turtle Creek before widening as it approaches Moncton.

 The causeway, built in 1968, formed a wall blocking all but 100 m of water as the river flowed downstream toward the Gunningsville Bridge.
 Before the causeway's construction, the river's area would expand through Moncton, attaining a width of 1.6 km (one mile).
 A series of banks to both sides precede the 90-degree turn to the south, a feature that gave Moncton its original name, Le Coude (The Elbow).
 The river passes Dieppe on its eastern side and Hillsborough on its western side before it approaches its mouth.

 The Memramcook River, which has a watershed area of 412 km2 joins the Petitcodiac River near its mouth.
 The Petitcodiac River then widens and drains into Shepody Bay, where there is a 122 km2 wetland.
 Once past the Hopewell Rocks, Shepody Bay merges with the Cumberland Basin, which runs south-west toward Chignecto Bay.
 Chignecto Bay drains into the Bay of Fundy, which flows into the Gulf of Maine, which proceeds south-east into the Atlantic Ocean through the Northeast Channel.